📚

 pKa and Acid Strength

 An important use of pKa is in describing acid strength relative to other acids.
-For example, if one acid has a pKa of 3 and another has a pKa of 2, we know that the acid with a pKa of 2 is 10 times as acidic (note, however, that this does not mean that the pH is 10 times lower).
-Using 'p' notation gives us a logarithmic scale and not a linear one.
+For example, if an acid has a pKa of 3 and a pKa of 2, we know that the acid with a pKa of 2 is 10 times as acidic (note however that this does not mean that the pH is 10 times lower).
+This is because using 'p' notation gives us a logarithmic scale and not a linear one.

 pH, pKa, and Buffers